-Right around the 7-year anniversary of Act I, I spent an evening chatting with Jake Elliott (writer & programmer), Tamas Kemenczy (artist & programmer), and Ben Babbitt (musician and sound designer) about their history together on the project and their unique approach to making it.
-They shared with me a plethora of personal anecdotes, technical challenges, creative successes, and insights into wrapping up production on a game like Kentucky Route Zero.
+Around the 7-year anniversary of Act I, I spent an evening chatting with Jake Elliott (writer & programmer), Tamas Kemenczy (artist & programmer), and Ben Babbitt (musician and sound designer) about their history together on the project and their unique approach to making it.
+They shared with me a plethora of personal anecdotes, technical challenges, creative successes, and insights into wrapping up production on Kentucky Route Zero.

-The team’s approach to experimentation – affording themselves a chance to make better decisions when they felt most relevant – is something I found rather inspiring.
-Any independent artist knows what it’s like to struggle with limited resources, whether that be time, money, collaborators, or some mix of all of the above.
-Cardboard Computer struck a healthy balance to keeping themselves in-check along the way, and I hope any artist out there – gamer, fan, or neither – can discover something useful from their experience.
+The team’s approach to experimentation – affording themselves a chance to make better decisions when it felt more relevant to make them – was inspiring to hear about.
+Most independent artists I know understand what it’s like to struggle with limited resources, whether that be time, money, collaborators, or some mix of all of the above.
+Cardboard Computer managed to strike a healthy balance with their creative endeavors along the way, and I hope you’ll find something useful to take back with you to your own work after reading their story.

-In the wake of Kentucky Route Zero‘s grand finale, it has earned immense critical praise – already considered a mixed-media masterpiece by many.
-Although the presence of a new console generation is looming large over 2020, I think it’s safe to say we’ll continue to hearing about this soulful gem until further notice.
+In the wake of Kentucky Route Zero‘s grand finale, it has earned immense critical praise and is now considered a masterpiece by many.
+Although the presence of a new console generation looms large over 2020, I think it’s safe to say we’ll continue to hearing about this soulful gem until further notice.

 Special thanks to Matt Leone at Polygon for his support & assistance with editing & laying out this feature.
 Read the full story here.